dkpro/dkpro-tc/pages/DKProTcUsingDKProCoreReaders.md

 ---
 layout: page-fullwidth
-title: "DKPro TC Using DKPro Core Readers"
+title: "Using DKPro Core Readers"
 permalink: "/DKProTcUsingDKProCoreReaders/"
 ---

 DKProTC works with two data types that are expected to be present when an experiment is executed. `TextClassificationTarget` and the corresponding actual value of this target, the `TextClassificationOutcome`.
 For sequence classification examples an additional `TextClassificationSequence` is necessary that marks explicitly the span of the sequence.
-The data readers provided by DKProTC set these values in the reader.
-When one of the many data format readers in DKPro Core are used, these information are not set, yet.
-The two required data types exist only in DKPro TC and are not used by DKPro Core.
+The data readers provided by DKPro TC in the package `dkpro-tc-io` set these values in the reader.
+When one of the many DKPro Core data format readers is used, these information are not set, yet.
+The required data types exist only in DKPro TC and are not used by DKPro Core.

-Consequently, an additional step is needed that adds the required information when readers from DKPro Core (or elsewhere) are used.
+Consequently, an additional step is needed that adds the required annotation.
 This is most easily done by adding a `Preprocessing` step to a DKPro TC experiment.
-Below is an example how it could be used for Part-of-Speech Tagging for instance.
+Below is an example how it could be used for Part-of-Speech (PoS) tagging.
+In PoS tagging, each token (`TextClassificationTarget`) of a sentence (`TextClassificationSequence`) is assigned a single label (`TextClassificationOutcome`).
-In order to be used in the `Preprocessing`, the class have to inherit from `JCasAnnotator_ImplBase`:
+In order to be used in the `Preprocessing` step, the class have to inherit from `JCasAnnotator_ImplBase`:

 {% highlight java %}
 public class SequenceOutcomeAnnotator